 There are situations when judicial review proceedings (even without an injunction) may stop a removal taking place.
 Read more here.

-You should not be removed from the UK if it would breach the UK’s obligations under the Refugee Convention, or the European Convention on Human Rights.
-These rights still apply in the UK post-Brexit.
+You should not be removed from the UK if it would compromise your human rights, or breach the UK’s obligations under the Refugee Convention, or the European Convention on Human Rights.

 Challenging a removal

-If you have been told you are going to be removed from the UK, check the information above to see if the Home Office are allowed to do this in your situation.
+If you have been notified that you are to be removed from the UK, check the ‘Who cannot be removed from the UK’ section above to see if the Home Office is allowed to do this in your situation.
 If you are in one of the situations mentioned above, you or your lawyer need to provide evidence of this to the Home Office and request that the attempt to remove you is stopped.

-If at the time of a decision to deport you, there are asylum or human rights grounds that mean you need to stay in the UK and you have not already informed the Home Office of these or made an application, you need to do so now.
+If there are asylum or human rights grounds that mean you need to stay in the UK at the time of a decision to remove you, and you have not already informed the Home Office of these or made an application, you need to do so as soon as possible.
+Read the Asylum, Human Rights and If You Have Children pages of this guide to see if these may be relevant to you, and how to apply.

 There may be other reasons you can challenge your removal, such as if other legal proceedings are ongoing in other areas of law, or if the proper procedure for removal has not been followed.